Vernon Coleman

-Vernon Coleman is an English conspiracy theorist, anti-vaccination activist, AIDS denialist, blogger and novelist who writes on topics related to human health, politics and animal issues.

-Coleman's medical claims have been widely discredited and described as pseudoscientific.
-He was formerly a newspaper columnist and general practitioner (GP).
+Vernon Edward Coleman (born 1946) is an English conspiracy theorist and writer, who writes on topics related to human health, politics and animal welfare.
+He was formerly a general practitioner (GP) and newspaper columnist.
+Coleman's medical claims have been widely discredited and described as pseudoscientific conspiracy theories.

 Early life

 Coleman was born in 1946, the only child of an electrical engineer.
-He was raised in Walsall, Staffordshire, in the West Midlands of England, where he attended Queen Mary's Grammar School.
-He attended a medical school in Birmingham.
+He was raised in Walsall, Staffordshire, in the West Midlands of England, where he attended Queen Mary's Grammar School and a medical school in Birmingham.

 Career

-Coleman qualified as a doctor in 1970 and worked as a GP.
+Coleman qualified as a physician in 1970 and worked as a GP.
 In 1981, the Department of Health and Social Security (DHSS) fined him for refusing to write the diagnoses on sick notes, which he considered a breach of patient confidentiality.

-He is no longer registered or licensed to practice as a GP, having relinquished his medical licence in March 2016.
+After publishing his first book, The Medicine Men, in 1976, which accused the National Health Service of being controlled by pharmaceutical companies, Coleman left the NHS.

+Coleman has since written under multiple pen names; in the late 1970s, he published three novels about life as a GP under the name Edward Vernon.